-More specifically: This film may well have saved the world.
+- More specifically: This cheesy little made-for-TV movie may well have saved the world.
 Literally.
-And you thought there were no epic save-the-world things in RL.
+And you thought there were no epic save-the-world things in real life.